markashleybell/markashleybell.com/posts/creating-a-simple-stopwatchtimer-application-with-c-windows-forms.md

         }
     }

-Because I wasn't interested in sub-second accuracy, I've used the `System.Windows.Forms.Timer` for simplicity, but the principle is the same whichever timer class you use.
+Because I wasn't interested in sub-second accuracy, I've used `System.Windows.Forms.Timer` for simplicity, but the principle is the same whichever timer class you use.

 If you want to find out more about the differences between `System.Threading.Timer`, `System.Windows.Forms.Timer` and `System.Timers.Timer`, it's definitely worth reading [this article comparing the Timer classes in the .NET Framework class library](http://msdn.microsoft.com/en-us/magazine/cc164015.aspx).